RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>17</sup> Shall even he that hateth right govern? and wilt thou condemn him that is most just?
 <sup>18</sup> [Is it fit] to say to a king, [Thou art] wicked? [and] to princes, [Ye are] ungodly?
 <sup>19</sup> [How much less to him] that accepteth not the persons of princes, nor regardeth the rich more than the poor? for they all [are] the work of his hands.
-<sup>20</sup> In a moment shall they die, and the people shall be troubled at midnight , and pass away: and the mighty shall be taken away without hand.
+<sup>20</sup> In a moment shall they die, and the people shall be troubled at midnight, and pass away: and the mighty shall be taken away without hand.
 <sup>21</sup> For his eyes [are] upon the ways of man, and he seeth all his goings.
 <sup>22</sup> [There is] no darkness, nor shadow of death, where the workers of iniquity may hide themselves.
 <sup>23</sup> For he will not lay upon man more [than right]; that he should enter into judgment with God.